arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ## New User Story

-As a user, I would like to be able to have more control of how a feature will render by explicitly checking the output type.
+As a user, I would like to prevent my output type from falling back onto default features and risking validation.

 ## Guide